How to Choose Exterior Paint for Your Home

 6. Characteristics of Quality Paint

-If you’re having to repaint your home not too long after your last paint job then you may not have bought quality paint.
+If you’re having to repaint your home shortly after your last paint job, then you may not have bought quality paint.
 Quality paint has a few key characteristics that you should be looking for.

 Hiding Power

-No home is perfect and it wouldn’t be a surprise if yours had acquired a few dings and dents over the years.
-The paint hiding power is usually dependent on its color, pigment, and how thick it’s applied.
+No home is perfect, and it wouldn’t be a surprise if yours had acquired a few dings and dents over the years.
+The paint’s hiding power is usually dependent on its color, pigment, and how thick it’s applied.
 However, hiding power can also be the ability to cover up those imperfections.

 Chalking Resistance